g1879/DrissionPage/README.md

 ​	Parameter Description:

 - file_url - File URL
 - goal_path  - Storage path, the default is the temporary folder specified in the ini file
 - rename      - Rename the file without changing the extension
 - file_exists   - If there is a file with the same name, you can choose 'rename', 'overwrite', 'skip' to process
 - show_msg  - Show download massage or not.
 - kwargs        - Connection parameters for requests

-The following methods only take effect in driver mode, and will automatically switch to driver mode when called
+The following methods and attributes only take effect in driver mode, and will automatically switch to driver mode when called

 ***

+### tabs_count

+​	Returns the number of tab pages.

+### tab_handles

+​	Returns the handle list of all tabs.

+### current_tab_num

+​	Returns the serial number of the current tab page.

+### current_tab_handle

+​	Returns the handle of the current tab page.

-### check_page
+### check_page()

 ​	check_page() -> bool

 ​	After the subclass is derived, it is used to check whether the domain name meets expectations, and the function is implemented by the subclass.

-### run_script
+### run_script()

 ​	run_script(script: str) -> Any